Chinmaysul/ASIC-Design/README.md

 ## ASSIGNMENT 5

 ### About Makerchip
-Makerchip is a platform that suppors TL-Verilog standard, which represents a significant advancement by removing the need for the legacy features of traditional Verilog and introducing a more streamlined syntax.
-TL-Verilog enhances design efficiency by adding powerful constructs for pipelines and transactions, making it easier to develop complex digital circuits.
+Makerchip brings support for Transaction-Level Verilog (TL-Verilog), a next-generation approach to hardware design.
+TL-Verilog simplifies the process by getting rid of the complexities of traditional Verilog and introducing a clearer, more straightforward syntax.
+It includes robust features for managing pipelines and transactions, which makes it easier to create intricate digital circuits and boosts design efficiency overall.

 ![all-gates-truth-table](https://github.com/user-attachments/assets/c474c120-c552-4b99-bee4-e1b3abe4cb33)